rodrigo-glez/adult-income-spreadhseet-analysis/README.md

 This project explores a sample of U.S. Census data from 1994 to uncover patterns and relationships related to adult income.
 The dataset includes demographic and employment-related variables, allowing for both descriptive and inferential analysis.

 The goal of this analysis is to practice fundamental data analytics techniques in Google Sheets - including data cleaning, exploratory data analysis (EDA), and visualization.
+Whiñe some parts are a bit rough or not fully polished.

 The analysis can be found on this Google Sheets link [here](https://docs.google.com/spreadsheets/d/1SgXJ_NF31Wdh373lSayYAlZfaF2aZ2Z4ZmwCLvn4EhQ/edit?usp=sharing), or alternatively in the xlsx file in the repo.